September 16-December 6, 2024

 (Prerequisite: minimum of four semesters of Japanese 10 (textbook course), or equivalent.
 Recognition of approximately 500 kanji recommended)

 Looking at culture and current topics, students will use real-life sources, somewhat modified, to continue to increase their knowledge of written and spoken Japanese.
 Vocabulary and common expressions will be emphasized.
 Students will study and discuss Japanese culture at a deeper level.
+For a sample of course material from a previous semester, please see here.

 No textbook required.